astridx/meinblog/content/posts/joomla/3erstAnsichtFrontend.en.md

 ## Test your Joomla component

 1. at the end, install your component in Joomla version 4 to test it: Perform a new installation.
 This is necessary, otherwise the new files will not be recognised in the frontend.
+Before reinstalling you can also try if it is just enough to delete the file `/joomla-cms/administrator/cache/autoload_psr4.php`.
 To do this, uninstall your previous installation and copy all files again.
 Copy the files in the `administrator` folder into the `administrator` folder of your Joomla 4 installation.
 Copy the files in the `components` folder into the `components` folder of your Joomla 4 installation.
 Install your component as described in part one, after you have copied all the files.
 Joomla will set up namespaces for you during installation.

 2. then open the address `JOOMLA4/index.php?option=com_foos&view=foo` in a browser.
 You will see the frontend view you just created.